emyrw4114/emyrw4114.github.io/_posts/2018-12-21-Weekly-Reflection.md

 -   What questions, strategies, help from peers or teacher, or thinking got you to this point? _then delete this instruction_

-At first, I had to just
+First, I had to create all the lines and put them all onto a blue background. that was the easy part.
+The hard part

 ## Explain your code.